FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 Siena is known as one of Italy’s best medieval cities.
 Located in the heart of Tuscany, Siena is an ancient city with a rich cultural heritage that dates back to the Middle Ages.
 It’s famous for its cobbled streets, spectacular Duomo di Siena (cathedral), and Piazza del Campo, a stunning public square.

-With its rolling hills, vineyards, medieval architecture, and picturesque views, Siena is the perfect destination for anyone looking to experience the beauty of Italy.
+Siena surely has been one of the most interesting cities in Tuscany for me.
+With its rolling hills, vineyards, medieval architecture, and picturesque views, Siena is the perfect destination to experience the beauty of Italy.

 The city sits over three hills, so comfortable shoes are a must.